cunicu/cunicu/docs/features/autocfg.md

 # Auto-configuration

-The auto-configuration feature assigns link-local IP addresses to WireGuard interfaces as well as configures several other common settings such as MTU, IP addresses or DNS settings.
+The auto-configuration feature assigns link-local IP addresses to WireGuard interfaces as well as configures several other common settings such as IP addresses or DNS settings.

 ## Link local IP-addresses